 At a Port Commission public meeting on Feb.
 15, 1984, at the old Renton Sheraton, the commissioners got an earful.
 A few days later, on Feb.
 28, 1984, the commission voted 3-2 to change the name back.
 They decided, almost 40 years after first being told, to “Keep it Sea-Tac.”

-Fortunately for tax payers – but not for fans of obscure or “ghost” road signs – WSDOT had decided early on in the controversy to wait things out and not make any changes to signage along I-5, 405, and 509.
+Fortunately for tax payers – but not for fans of obscure or “ghost” road signs – WSDOT had decided early on in the controversy to wait things out and not make any changes to signage along I-5, I-405, and SR 509.
 Estimates were they saved about $35,000, by simply – and wisely – choosing to “Keep it Sea-Tac.”

 Nearly 40 years after the Jackson Airport went away, the Port of Seattle has recently embraced “SEA” as the facility’s “brand” – the meaning of which its website describes in detail.
 “SEA” is the airport’s International Air Transport Association three-letter abbreviation or code — seen on tickets, luggage tags, and aeronautical navigation charts — and is how the airport is known in the travel industry around the world.

 However, whatever the brand may be now or in the future, fans of the name “Sea-Tac” need not worry, the Port says, because “though the nickname Sea-Tac will be less prominent, it’s a name local people know and love.
 We recognize people will continue to use it, and that’s great!”

 In other words, they’re going to Keep it Sea-Tac.

 You can hear Feliks every Wednesday and Friday morning on Seattle’s Morning News, read more from him here, and subscribe to The Resident Historian Podcast here.
 If you have a story idea, please email Feliks here.